Ukraine Forces Pushed Back From Severodonetsk Centre - UrduPoint

 In Lysychansk, Russian bombardments killed three civilians in the last 24 hours, including a six-year-old boy, Lugansk governor Gaiday said Monday.

-While in the city of Donetsk, separatist authorities said three people were killed and four wounded in Ukrainian shelling on a market in the Budonivskyi district of the city.
+While in the city of Donetsk, separatist authorities said three people were killed and four wounded in Ukrainian shelling on a market.

 - Weapons call - Russia's invasion of its neighbour has prompted Finland and Sweden to give up decades of military non-alignment and seek to join the NATO alliance.

-In terms of security, Sweden was "in a better place now than before it applied", NATO chief Jens Stoltenberg said on Monday, even though its application is in limbo with Turkey currently withholding its approval.
+In terms of security, Sweden is now "in a better place now than before it applied", NATO chief Jens Stoltenberg said on Monday, even though its application is in limbo with Turkey currently withholding its approval.

 In a joint press conference with Swedish Prime Minister Magdalena Andersson, Stoltenberg said NATO was working "hard and actively" to resolve Ankara's concerns "as soon as possible" ahead of a meeting on June 15.